koshalsingh/teacher-s-evaluation-system/README.md

-# teacher-s-evaluation-system
+# teacher's evaluation system
 It is my college project.
-It is an online software for teaher's evaluation through a thorough process.
+in this project we will discuss a case study as exixting system and then we propose our modified system.